Listen to this blog post

 - Keep all heaters at a safe distance, approximately 3 feet away from any inflammable items.

-- Install a bathtub chair if your senior parent is experiencing a problem getting in or out of the bathtub.
+- Install a bathtub chair if your senior parent or loved one is experiencing a problem getting in or out of the bathtub.

-- Raised toilet seats are also available for your senior parents who are unable to use the normal toilet seat.
+- Raised toilet seats are also available for your senior parents or loved ones who are unable to use the normal toilet seat.

-It is always advisable to play it safe with your senior parents.
+It is always advisable to play it safe with your senior parents or loved ones.
 Therefore, being a little careful can prevent accidents from happening.
-Considering all of these steps for home safety can go a long way in safeguarding the older adults from accidents in their own home.
+Considering all of these steps for home safety can go a long way in safeguarding older adults from accidents in their own homes.
 Here is some additional information on tips for seniors.
 For more information on these matters, please check out some of my other helpful posts.